immersive-web/navigation/README.md

 Current workflow to [request a WebXR session](https://www.w3.org/TR/webxr/#dom-xr-requestsession) requires user gesture activation.
 2D pages usually provide a button that users click or tap to allow immersive mode, preventing pages to take over the display inadvertently without user's permission.

 Some scenarios like in-vr navigation require pages to enter immersive mode immediately without loading a 2D page first.
 UAs need an aditional standard mechanism to grant immersive sessions.
-Browsers will inform the user and give user control of what is displayed outside of the context of a 2D page.
+Browsers have the resposibility to inform the user and ask for appropriate permissions outside of the context of a 2D page.

 ## Design Goals